 Hello, I'm so glad that you have taken on this journey of introspection, growth, and healing.
-I'm Patricia Alvarado and I have been in the helping profession for over nine years, working with childrenteens, adults, and providing parent coaching using evidence-based practices.
+I'm Patricia Alvarado and I have been in the helping profession for over ten years, working with children, teens, adults, and providing parent coaching using evidence-based practices.
 I explore things from a multicultural lens that allows me to understand your individual needs through active listening, empathy, and from a non-judgmental standpoint.
 I specialize in EMDR, CBT, Solution Focused Treatment, and Mindfulness which allows me to focus my client's needs in the here and now to help create trust within the therapeutic relationship.

 I have extensive experience with trauma treatment, anxiety, depression, mindfulness, substance abuse, and parenting.
 My specialty includes exploring through an EMDR lens to help desensitize and reprocess negative cognitions.
 Why re-traumatize if you don't have to?
 EMDR is different from talk therapy and this is what makes this treatment incredibly unique!